DannyBen/jossh/README.md

 [![Dependency Status](https://gemnasium.com/DannyBen/jossh.svg)](https://gemnasium.com/DannyBen/jossh)

+**Jossh** is

+- a command line utility for running local scripts and comments over SSH.
-Ruby SSH functions for easier and prettier remote deployment and automation.
+- a ruby library for easier and prettier SSH deployment and automation.

 ## Install